szeighami/nudge/README.md

 # NUDGE
-NUDGE is a lightweight tool to fine-tune pre-trained embeddings for retrieval and RAG pipelines, presented in the paper [NUDGE: Lightweight Non-Parametric Embedding Fine-Tuning](https://arxiv.org/pdf/2409.02343) (see [this blog post](https://data-people-group.github.io/blogs/2024/09/05/nudge/) for a simple overview).
+NUDGE is a lightweight tool to fine-tune pre-trained embeddings for retrieval and RAG pipelines, presented in the paper [NUDGE: Lightweight Non-Parametric Embedding Fine-Tuning (appeared in ICLR'25)](https://arxiv.org/pdf/2409.02343) (see [this blog post](https://data-people-group.github.io/blogs/2024/09/05/nudge/) for a simple overview).
 It runs in minutes and often improves retrieval accuracy by over 10%.

 NUDGE modifies data embeddings *non-parametrically*, i.e., it does not change any model parameters but instead moves the data embeddings themselves to maximize accuracy.
 NUDGE solves a constrained optimization problem to do so, moving data embeddings towards the embedding of training queries for which they are the ground-truth answer.
 NUDGE-M and NUDGE-N are two variants of the approach, each solving the optimization problem with different constraints.